SwissRepro | Research Network for Reproductive Studies

 Founders

-SwissRepro is founded by two postdoctoral researchers from the University of Zurich:
+SwissRepro was founded by two postdoctoral researchers from the University of Zurich:

 - Dr. Edmée Ballif (ORCID) obtained her PhD from the University of Lausanne in 2017 and leads research in prenatal care, parenting and childcare.
 In April 2024, she joined the research program «Human Reproduction Reloaded».